cjolson1/Lagunitas-Quality-Assurance/README.md

 - Over the long term it's faster.
 Refactoring code written two years in the past is hard.
 If that code is backed up by a good suite of unit tests, the process is made so much easier.
 - The Django web framework directly supports TDD for development.
 They have unit tests for the web data model, control layers, and HTML presentation and behavior.

-#### Cons
+#### Cons of TDD

 - Like any programming, there is a big difference between doing it and doing it well.
 Writing good unit tests is an art form.
 (We will get to that in this document.)
 - Initially unit testing is slower.
 - Unit testing is something the whole team has to buy into.
 Team Leaders have to enforce policies and actually get in and check the tests.
 - Complex cases are much harder to design test cases for.

 While test driven development (TDD) project have higher quality, there is a tradeoff between the benfit of less bugs versus the cost of increased deployment time.
-This time expense is a valid concern; however, for Lagunitas, a company in the process of scaling, TDD can be advantageous for developing quality applications with minimized time-fixing bugs.
+This time expense is a valid concern; however, for Lagunitas, a company in the process of scaling, TDD can be advantageous for developing quality applications with minimized time wasted fixing bugs.

 Agile-development group like Lagunitas, do not use TDD; however, it is a critical part of Agile development, according to the Agile <a href="http://programmers.stackexchange.com/questions/21870/can-you-be-agile-without-doing-tdd-test-driven-development">community</a>.